panva/node-oidc-provider/docs/README.md

 #### nonceSecret

 Specifies the cryptographic secret used to generate and validate OpenID4VCI `c_nonce` challenges exposed by the nonce endpoint.
-This value MUST be a 32-byte Buffer instance.
+This value MUST be a 32-byte Buffer instance. `c_nonce` values are derived from this secret rather than stored; the same value MUST be configured on all instances of a deployment and kept stable across restarts.

 _**default value**_: